 What Is Dementia?

-Also called major neurocognitive disorder, it's not a disease itself.
+You might also hear it called major neurocognitive disorder.
+Dementia isn’t a disease.
 Instead, it's a group of symptoms caused by other conditions.

-The symptoms of dementia may improve with treatment.
+Dementia symptoms may improve with treatment.
 But many of the diseases that cause dementia aren't curable.

 The most common causes of dementia include:

-- Vascular disorders.
-These are disorders that affect the blood circulation in your brain.
+Vascular disorders.
+These conditions affect the blood circulation in your brain.

 - Traumatic brain injuries caused by car accidents, falls, concussions, etc.

 - Infections of the central nervous system.
 These include meningitis, HIV, and Creutzfeldt-Jakob disease.

 - Certain types of hydrocephalus, a buildup of fluid in the brain

 - Alcohol or substance use disorder